Poland in July: tips for making the most of your summer in Poland

 The Słowiński National Park – mobile sand dunes, lakes, wetlands, and forests by the sea

-Słowiński National Park (Słowiński Park Narodowy) is located in the Pomeranian Province, in the central part of the Polish sea coast, 100 km from the city of Gdańsk.
+Słowiński National Park (Słowiński Park Narodowy) is located in the Pomeranian Province, in the central part of the Polish Sea coast, 100 km from the city of Gdańsk.
 The most popular tourist destinations within the Park include Rowy, Łeba, Smołdzino

 The biggest attraction of the Park, unique in Europe, is the desert dune landscape.
 The mobile dunes are huge – they can reach a height of over 30 meters.
 The dunes, constantly moving, change the landscape, covering trees and paths with sand.